If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 However, it seemed the IND outside of the Queens expresses was nowhere on the map for new cars at the time.

 Once this first option order was complete, the total 450 160B's for the south (Base order-Alstom propulsion, Base order-Siemens propulsion, Option 1-Siemens; 130 cars each, plus Option 1-Alstom: 60 cars cutting off at 9162; see http://docs.google.com/View?docid=dg6xszcp_1gw9f5kw9), along with the 60 Alstom built A's for a total of 510 new cars, should have evenly replaced the starting fleet of 300 slants, 100 modifieds, 110 or so CI42's, (and the 40 or so 32's replaced by the balance of the CI 42's from the East).
 The entire "pure" BMT (east and south) were almost all new cars.
-The hybrid Chrystie BMT/IND lines (BD) will then have almost all of the 68's and 68A's, with the balance spilling over to the NQW.
-The A and C will have the old 60 footers and 44's.
+The hybrid Chrystie BMT/IND lines (BD) then had almost all of the 68's and 68A's, with the balance spilling over to the NQW.
+The A and C would have the old 60 footers and 44's.

 Even with all of this, the south and Queens still pretty much bore their familiar "flavor", with the 46's in Queens, and the 68's still in Coney Island.
 Sometimes, plans called even for the replacement of everything up to the 46's; which would require a total of about 2600 new cars (the 32s-42's total 1600 cars: 3349-4949.
 The 44's, and 752 46's are nearly 1000!)